MalindiJohn/jwt-tokens-in-laravel/README.md

 ],
 ```

-6. Then in routes/api.php file wrap your protected routes with 'jwt.auth' as the middleware
+6. Then in `routes/api.php` file wrap your protected routes with `jwt.auth` as the middleware

 ```php
 // Example of adding middleware to a specific route